KamataRyo/embed-travis/readme.txt

 === oEmbed Travis ===
-Contributors: kamataryo
+Contributors: kamataryo, miyauchi
 Tags: url, link, embed, post, Travis, Travis CI Requires at least: 4.0
 Tested up to: 4.5.2
-Stable tag: 0.2.3
+Stable tag: 0.2.4

 Embed your build logs on Travis CI into WordPress easily.
 Discuss on your history:)